Table of Content

 Air Alert is the grandfather of all vertical jump programs, going back to even before vertical jump training was a thing outside of pro sports circles.

-When it first came out in the 90’s, Air Alert became popular because it offered everyday basketball athletes a laid out plan on how to increase their vertical.
+When it first came out in the 90’s, Air Alert gained popularity because it offered everyday basketball players a laid out plan for increasing their vertical.

 Since there was absolutely no competition at the time, Air Alert spread like wildfire and was bought and used by millions of aspiring ballers from all around the globe.

-But there was one problem with it, and it’s a big one…
+But there was one problem with it, and a big one…

 It didn’t follow any scientific principles whatsoever.

-That’s why seeing as Air Alert is still available for purchase online, I thought it was important to make a review that explains why no one should use it.
+That’s why, seeing as Air Alert is still available for purchase online, I felt it was necessary to write a review explaining why no one should use it❗

-I went through the program from start-to-finish in order to give you a complete picture of what it’s all about and why, in my opinion, you should stay as far away from it as you can.
+I went through the program from start-to-finish to give you a complete picture of what it’s all about and why, in my opinion, you should stay as far away from it as possible.

 Back when I first stumbled upon Air Alert as a teen, Air Alert 2 was the one that was most popular.

-Currently, the one on sale is Air Alert 4, but the program hasn’t changed much throughout the years.
+Currently, the one on sale is Air Alert 4, but the program hasn’t changed much over the years.

-As you go through the official website, there really isn’t much information – no blog posts, no science behind the exercises, just some promises and a bit of an overview of what to expect.
+As you go through the official website, there really isn’t much information – no blog posts, no science behind the exercises, just some promises and a brief overview of what to expect.

 What really surprised me is the fact that Air Alert was endorsed by two former NBA players – Baron Davis and Larry Hughes.